quandaleIV/batch-job-runner/README.md

 ### 4. Store secrets in SSM Parameter Store

-All secrets are stored in AWS SSM — nothing sensitive is hardcoded anywhere in the codebase.
+All secrets are stored in AWS SSM.
+Nothing sensitive is hardcoded anywhere in the codebase.
 The EC2 instance fetches these at runtime via the AWS CLI before running each job.

 ```bash
 aws ssm put-parameter --name /batch-job-runner/discord-public-key --value "YOUR_VALUE" --type SecureString --region ap-southeast-2